-Election Date: June November Other:
+Election Date:MarchNovember Other:

 Candidate's Name:

-Office sought or Prop osition Number:
+Office sought or Proposition Number:

 County where sign(s) will be placed:

 Number of signs to be placed:

-RESPONSIBLE PAR .TY :
+RESPONSIBLE PARTY:

 Name:

 Address:

-Phone Number er (Include Area (Code)
+Phone Number (Include Area Code): Email (Optional):

-of Temporary Political Signs placed the above candidate or proposition.

-prior to the election ar nd/or not remove s placed sooner than ninety (90) days after the election, may be removed by the sociated removal costs.
+The undersigned hereby accepts responsibility for the removal of Temporary Political Signs placed pursuant to Section 5405.3 of the Outdoor Advertising Act for the above candidate or proposition.
+It is understood and agreed that any Temporary Political Signs placed sooner than ninety (90) days prior to the election and/or not removed within ten (10) days after the election, may be removed by the Department and the responsible party will be billed for any associated removal costs.

-SIGNATURE OF RESPONSIBLE PAR TY DATE
+Signature of Responsible Party Date

-Mail Statement of R esponsibility to:
+Mail Statement of Responsibility to:

-Division of Traffic Op Outdoor Advertising P.O.
-Box 942874, MS Program

-Sacramento, CA 94274-0001
+Department of Transportation Division of Traffic Operations Outdoor Advertising Program P.O.
+Box 942874, MS-36 Sacramento, CA 94274-0001 Email: ODA@dot.ca.gov